GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.28.0 =

+* New feature: support for changing page advancement settings per individual page.
+* New feature: support for toggling visibility of individual layers.
+* Bug fixes and performance improvements.

 = 1.27.0 =

 * New feature: support for changing page advancement defaults on the settings page.